UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

 ```

 The first command will list all software modules available within the EESSI stack (on the current CPU/GPU partition).
-Then we loaded the `TensorFlow` module.
+Then we load the `TensorFlow` module.

 While EESSI provides a wide range of preinstalled software, you can build on top of EESSI either using EasyBuild or manually (without EasyBuild)
 For more information see the official [EESSI documentation](https://www.EESSI.do/docs/using_EESSI/building_on_EESSI/).